coffeetails/funkit-sanity-studio/README.md

 1. **When updating the Studio exports**, don't forget to check the `src/lib/utils` folder at the frontend and mostly the `sanity.ts` file as that is where all the data is fetched!

 2. Make sure the Studio is like a walk in the park.

+3. Sanity icons can be found at [icons.sanity.build](https://icons.sanity.build/all).